 Common Misconceptions Regarding Assault And Domestic Violence Cases

-Interviewer: What would you say are some of the more common misconceptions that people have about like assault and a domestic violence as a whole?
+Interviewer: What would you say are some of the more common misconceptions that people have about assault and domestic violence as a whole?

 Paul Geller: I’m certainly not condoning domestic abuse or domestic violence or assault cases of any sort, but I think often times you’ll have situations where there may be an argument between a husband and a wife for instance and it may turn not necessarily physical but very hostile to the extent of even having things thrown and/or broken not necessarily at each other but in the course of the heated argument.
 Someone makes a threat to call the police and they in fact do, and that threat “Hey, if you don’t stop doing this, I’m going to call the police” is used without understanding or realizing the full ramification of what that brings with it.